John Sutton (footballer): Greenock Morton

 On 28 June 2019, Sutton came out of retirement, signing a playing contract with Greenock Morton while continuing in his coaching role with the club.

-Coaching career
+Later career

-Greenock Morton U20

 After leaving St Mirren, Sutton decided to retire from playing and accepted a coaching position with Greenock Morton.
 He took caretaker charge of the first team in September 2018, along with Derek Anderson.

+Sutton later ran a personal training business and was involved in coaching football.

 Personal life

 Sutton is the son of Mike Sutton and the brother of ex-Celtic striker Chris Sutton.

-Sutton is married to a Glaswegian woman and they have twin sons.
+Sutton is married to a Glaswegian woman and they have twin sons, a son and daughter.